How to Plan Your Retirement Whether You're 20 or 80: Get Started With This Simple Retirement Checklist For Each Stage of Life

 Checklist For 5 To 10 Years Before Retirement

-Now it is time to up the ante because retirement is within sight.
+Now it's time to up the ante because retirement is within sight.
 You have a limited number of years remaining to adjust for any errors or shortfalls.

 “We think in generalities, but we live in detail.” – Alfred North Whitehead